How to: Turn Object Keys Into camelCase Using Lodash

 Calling Your Data Into Your Module

-Now that your transform is ready, you can call it into your module.
-You'll use a Plug-In component for that.
-But, before you configure your Plug-In, add a Hidden component to store your data.
+Now that your transform is ready, you can call it into your module using a Plug-In component.
+But, before you configure your Plug-In, add a Hidden component to store your transform data and name it user.
+Then, add the Plug-In component and name it plugGetData.

 For your Plug-In's Inputs table, enter the following: